codingljujic/codingljujic/README.md

 - 👋 Hi, I’m @codingljujic
-- 👀 I’m interested in VR
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning HTML/CSS/JS
+- 🌱 I’m currently learning PHP/JS
 - 💞️ I’m looking to collaborate on web developping
-- 📫 You can reach me at codingljujic@gmail.com
+- 📫 You can reach me at stevanljujic@gmail.com